sbtinstruments/cyto/README.md

     poetry config --local virtualenvs.in-project true
     ```
     This integrates better with editors such as Visual Studio Code.
- 4. Create poetry's virtual environment and get all the dependencies
+ 4. Create poetry's virtual environment and get all dependencies
+ and all extra features.
     ```shell
-    poetry install
+    poetry install --extras all
     ```
  5. Optional: Run the QA basic tools (e.g., isort, black, pylint, mypy) automatically before each commit
     ```shell